A categorical account of the Metropolis-Hastings algorithm: Semiadditive CD categories

-where we use reversibility of $\P + \Q$ in the first step, and reversibility of $\Q$ in the second.
+\begin{proof} Suppose $\P + \Q$ and $\Q$ are $\mu$-reversible.
+Then similar to \eqref{eq:reversibility-of-sum}, we have \begin{cdiag*} \tikzfig{reversibility-implied-by-sum-1} \end{cdiag*} where we use reversibility of $\P + \Q$ in the first step, and reversibility of $\Q$ in the second.
 But now the summand involving $\Q$ is a composition of a finite morphism (namely $\mu$) and a substochastic morphism (using Proposition \ref{prop:substochastic-CD-category}), and is therefore finite by Proposition \ref{prop:finite-substochastic-composition}.
 Since $\C$ is finitely cancellative, we may cancel this summand on both sides to obtain reversibility of $\P$. \end{proof}

 We can now give necessary and sufficient conditions for reversibility of the full MH kernel $\Pmh$ from \eqref{eq:mh-kernel-abstract} in a finitely cancellative semiadditive CD category.

 \begin{theorem} Let $\C$ be a finitely cancellative semiadditive CD category, and suppose \begin{itemize} \item $\mu : \ind \to \augS$ is finite \item $\phi : \augS \to \augS$ is a deterministic involution \item $\alpha : \augS \to \ind$ is a probability \item $\rx = \frac{\dif (\phi \circ \mu)}{\dif \mu}$ is a Radon--Nikodym derivative. \end{itemize} Then $\Pmh$ defined in \eqref{eq:mh-kernel-abstract} is $\mu$-reversible if and only if the following ``balancing condition'' holds: